DJ Equipment & How To Create A Full DJ Setup At Home

 If you're keen to build a DJ setup of your own, you'll require a collection of basic DJ equipment to get started.
-It's possible to customise a full DJ setup to your specific needs, and it's encouraged to try as many different formats of DJing as possible, whether that's with turntables, a MIDI controller or a CDJ setup.
+There's no definitive answer to what equipment a DJ should have.
+Rather, it's possible to customise a full DJ setup to your specific needs, and it's encouraged to try as many different formats of DJing as possible, whether that's learning how to DJ on a laptop, with turntables, a MIDI controller or a CDJ setup.

 A full DJ setup should consist of two decks, which are either vinyl turntables or CDJs that each play music.
 You'll also need a DJ mixer that helps to blend each track into the next, continuously.